SergioMEV/slurm-for-dummies/README.md

 That's it!
 Now, you can go ahead and set up your worker nodes.
 Also, for convenience you can now save your `munge.key` located at `/etc/munge/' to an easily accessible location.
 You will need to copy that key over to the other nodes in the cluster when setting them up.
 We go over that in detail next.

 ### Worker Nodes
 For each worker node we follow the same procedure.
-Similar to the control node, you first install munge, like so:
+Similar to the controller node, you first install munge, like so:
 ```
 $ sudo apt install munge libmunge2 libmunge-dev
 ```